-SOP No: 02 SOP Tortoises Scientific Name: Emydura macquarii (Murray Short Necked) Cheloddina longicollis (Common Long Necked) Category: 2 only Approved activities Activity Category a.
-Observation of a particular tortoise behaviour 2 b.
-The appropriate care of classroom pet tortoises 2 c.
-Capture, restraint, and handling of tortoises 2 Approval Level: Where an activity is not listed in this SOP, approval must be sought from the Non-Government Schools Animal Ethics Committee (No GSAEC) and Authority: confirmed before it can be undertaken.
-Government Schools - Department for Education and Childhood Development Animal Ethics Committee Independent and Catholic Schools - Non-Government Schools Animal Ethics Committee (NGSAEC) Authority Approval Date: 1 August 2010 Last Update: 3 July 2023 Disclaimer: This document may be updated at any time.
-You should check the web site regularly to ensure that you are meeting the most recent recommendations.
-If you note any concerns with the information provided (inadequate, incorrect) please contact the relevant AEC.
-Licensing Requirement: Not applicable Compliance Requirement: The keeping of this species requires approval from the School Principal.
-It is recommended that this Standard Operating Procedure be followed as a minimum in the provision of appropriate care and housing for this species.
+Scientific Name: Emydura macquarii (Murray Short Necked) Cheloddina longicollis (Common Long Necked) Activities requiring School Principal approval only: Observation of a particular tortoise behaviour The appropriate care of classroom pet tortoises Capture, restraint, and handling of tortoises Approval Level: Where an activity is not listed in this Animal Care Information Sheet (ACIS) , advice must be sought from the Non-Government Schools Animal Ethics Committee (NGSAEC) and confirmed before it can be undertaken.
+Authority: Independent and Catholic Schools: Non-Government Schools Animal Ethics Committee Disclaimer: This document will be reviewed annually.
+You should check the website regularly to ensure that you are meeting the most recent recommendations.
+If you note any concerns with the information provided (inadequate, incorrect) please contact the NGSAEC.
+Licensing Requirement: If you intend to use these animals for teaching purposes you must be licenced to do so by the Minister.
+A Licence is separate to seeking pre-approval from the NGSAEC for an activity.
+Compliance Requirement: The keeping of this species requires approval from the school principal.
+It is recommended that this Animal Care Information Sheet (ACIS) be followed as a minimum in the provision of appropriate care and housing for this species.
+General Information: Tortoises or Turtles in Australia?

-General Information:

-Tortoises or Turtles in Australia?
 In Australia, there are no true land-only (terrestrial) chelonians and therefore freshwater chelonians are called tortoises.
 Marine chelonians are called turtles.
 Overseas tortoise is used to describe terrestrial chelonians, terrapins for freshwater chelonians and turtles for marine chelonians.
 Freshwater tortoises in Australia are ectothermic with clawed and webbed feet.
 They live on land and in water.
 They breathe air and need to be able to reach the surface easily.
 They are heavily armoured with a shell.
 Baby tortoises are available in summer from pet shops.
-They are bred for pets and should not taken from the wild as it is illegal.
+They are bred for pets and should not be taken from the wild as it is illegal.
 As they grow, they will need larger tanks and larger tortoises are preferably kept in outdoor ponds.